Mixing properties and entropy bounds of a family of Pisot random substitutions: Random substitutions

-For ease of notation, we let $X_{n,p}$ be the hull of the random noble Pisa substitution $\psi_{n,p}$.
-Our central object in this work is the symbolic dynamical system $(X_{n,p},S)$.
+By construction, all random noble Pisa substitutions are compatible; hence, the deterministic and the random substitutions matrices are the same.
+Thus, $\psi_{n,p}$ is also primitive, irreducible, unimodular, and Pisot.
+For ease of notation, we let $X_{n,p}$ be the subshift of the random noble Pisa substitution $\psi_{n,p}$.
 Since $\lambda_{n,p}\notin \mathbb{N}$, $X_{n,p}$ does not contain periodic points for any pair of parameters $n,p$; see \cite[Prop.~26]{Rust}.
+We also have $\mathcal{L}(\psi_{n ,p})=\mathcal{L}(X_{n,p})$ for $\psi_{n,p}$; compare \cite[Lem.~9]{RustSpin}.